Ways to Celebrate the 2019 Grape Harvest in Fredericksburg JUN 25 2019

 Almost any occasion is reason for celebration in Fredericksburg.
 Each summer our focus shifts from peaches to grape harvest season – and grape harvest celebrations!
 Here are five fun ways to celebrate the grape harvest season in Fredericksburg:

-- Grape Stomps– Kick off your shoes and stomp grapes the old-fashioned way at any of the annual grape stomps in the Fredericksburg area.
-Stomp grapes “I Love Lucy”-style at Becker Vineyards, relax on the deck with a glass of viognier after stomping grapes at Pedernales Cellars or enjoy laid-back live music and grape stomping at Chisholm Trail Winery.
+- Grape Stomps- Kick off your shoes and stomp grapes the old-fashioned way at any of the annual grape stomps in the Fredericksburg area.
+Stomp grapes “I Love Lucy”-style at Becker Vineyards, or relax on the deck with a glass of viognier after stomping grapes at Pedernales Cellars.
 Get tips on grape stomping like a pro and a full lineup of upcoming food and wine events here.

-- Festivals– Enjoy a full-on celebration of the harvest season while picking grapes, grape stomping and of course, enjoying Texas wine at the Messina Hof Hill Country Harvest Festivals on Friday and Saturday, August 24 and 25.
-Then in October, we’ve got more than just Oktoberfest– the 9th annual Knights of Columbus Bestfest will be held on Saturday, October 20 and then the 28th Annual Fredericksburg Food & Wine Fest will take place on Saturday, October 27.
+- Festivals- Enjoy a full-on celebration of the harvest season while picking grapes, grape stomping and of course, enjoying Texas wine at the Messina Hof Hill Country Harvest Festivals on Friday and Saturday, August 23 and 24.
+Then in October, we’ve got more than just Oktoberfest– the 10th annual Knights of Columbus Bestfest will be held on Saturday, October 19 and then the 29th Annual Fredericksburg Food & Wine Fest will take place Thursday to Saturday, October 24-26.
 Check out the full lineup of major festivals and events here.